 To help, we're breaking down how pricing for collaboration software typically works, and what you should expect to get for your money.
-Then, we'll give you some money-saving tips to keep in mind when buying collaboration software.
+Then, we'll give you some cost-saving tips to keep in mind when buying collaboration software.

-Collaboration software is categorized as a social software for the workplace by Gartner, as the collaboration software market "includes software products that support people working together in teams, communities or networks."
+Collaboration software is categorized as social software for the workplace by Gartner, as the collaboration software market "includes software products that support people working together in teams, communities or networks."

 Gartner goes on to point out that collaboration software can be adapted for use across business verticals.

 The offerings may vary from platform to platform, but in general, collaboration software includes: